dstl/IES4/ies.md

 ### <a id="{E2FC3A09-EC9D-4ab9-B273-A526CB511B5A}"></a>Renter
 A <a href="#{AF57E842-9BF7-4f6e-B180-DDEACB0F5386}"><font color="#0000ff"><u>PartyToAgreement</u></font></a> where a <a href="#{D09EDE21-E862-4ec1-BC0F-045CCE5454A9}"><font color="#0000ff"><u>ResponsibleActor</u></font></a> rents an <a href="#{F4EDE167-6F5A-417d-9984-0221CCDF752C}"><font color="#0000ff"><u>Entity</u></font></a> from another party

+### <a id="{624D6CD1-31D9-46db-B42D-56DAD35BABD8}"></a>ReplaceablePart
+An <a href="#{97EDC90F-3B36-4da8-AE77-D5FDBDEA2B21}"><font color="#0000ff"><u>Element</u></font></a> which is a part of a whole that can be replaced (possibly multiple times) without altering its overall identity.
+It is coincident with any Element which fulfils its purpose, role or function to the whole.

+The identity of a RepleacablePart can survive periods when no Element fulfils its purpose.

+A RepleacablePart does not survive the destruction of the whole it is a part of, though an Element that fulfils the RepleacablePart may do.

+Examples include:
+-	Tyres of a car
+-	CEO of a company
+-	Simcard in a mobile handset
+-	A pump in an oil refinery system

 ### <a id="{8D510CB0-C9BF-4de3-A442-9070ABB15732}"></a>Report
 A WorkOfDocumentation that offers one or more persons view on a particular topic.